- About Us

-Merge Medical Center gives alternate holistic options for patients in the Charleston area who want to complement their current cancer treatments or prevent future ones.
-We help patients who are suffering from the side effects of chemotherapy and radiation.
+Merge Medical Center gives alternate holistic nutrition options for patients in the Charleston area who want to complement their current cancer treatment or prevent future ones.
+We help patients suffering from the side effects of chemotherapy and radiation.

 After patients go through chemotherapy and radiation and are considered in remission, the body often needs additional measures to restore full health.
-These are best done soon after completion of cancer treatments.
+These are best done soon after the completion of cancer treatments.
 Chemotherapy and radiation take a toll on the body as they strip vital nutrients and vitamins from the body as well as destroy healthy tissue of the immune and digestive systems.
-This destruction can affect energy, immunity, mood, sex drive, mental sharpness and sleep.
+This destruction can affect energy, immunity, mood, sex drive, mental sharpness, and sleep.

 It cannot be emphasized enough that breast cancer can be prevented.
-Most people have heard of risk factors such as genes, biology (eg. early menses, late menopause) and diet (eg. high fat).
-However these risk factors are present in only 30% of women with breast cancer.
+But you can detect it at an early stage using breast thermography technology.
+Most people have heard of risk factors such as genes, biology (eg. early menses, late menopause), and diet (eg. high fat).
+However, these risk factors are present in only 30% of women with breast cancer.
 What about the other 70% of women with breast cancer?
 What puts them at risk?
-Should a woman who does not carry the high risk genes (BRCA1 and BRCA2) be less concerned about getting cancer than someone who does carry those genes?
+Should a woman who does not carry the high-risk genes (BRCA1 and BRCA2) be less concerned about getting cancer than someone who does carry those genes?
 Over 95% of breast cancer patients do not have either gene associated with breast cancer.

-Being fearful of prostate cancer is the main reason why many men avoid restoring their testosterone levels to youthful range.
+Being fearful of prostate cancer is the main reason why many men avoid restoring their testosterone levels to the youthful range.
 However, observations from studies over the years (eg. New England Journal of Medicine-2004) have shown that it is high estrogen levels combined with low testosterone that leads to prostate cancer.
-The prevailing theory is that the prostate is attempting to expand its size, and thus its vascular supply in an attempt to get more testosterone from the new blood supply into the prostate gland.
+The prevailing theory is that the prostate is attempting to expand its size, and thus it's vascular supply in an attempt to get more testosterone from the new blood supply into the prostate gland.
 This growth may become mutated and out of control and thus cancerous.
 The key to preventing this prostate cancer would then be to restore testosterone to a high normal blood level so that the prostate does not have to grow to get more.